-“Besides Chapman, the old cemetery contains both his wives and several of his descendants.
+“Besides Chapman, the old burial site contains both his wives and several of his descendants.

 “His father, Thomas Chapman, sometime during the year 1790, moved from Virginia with several other families to Southern Kentucky, and for protection against the Indians, joined a few pioneers who had established themselves at this point.
 The Chapmans remained about a year at the station, then moved to a stockaded dwelling they had prepared some 4 or 5 miles up Drakes Creek from the station.